ibnuda/fpmortals/manuscript/complete.md

   def suml[A: Monoid](fa: F[A]): A = ...
 ~~~~~~~~

-Recall that when we learnt about `Monoid`, we wrote this:

 Mengulang apa yang kita pelajari tentang `Monoid`, kita menulis:

 {lang="text"}
 ~~~~~~~~
   scala> templates.foldLeft(Monoid[TradeTemplate].zero)(_ |+| _)
 ~~~~~~~~

-We now know this is silly and we should have written:

 Namun, kode di atas bisa ditulis ulang menjadi